0xJasonMurray/jasonmurray.org/content/now.md

 - Nerdy stuff:
   - My hobby life revolves around Internet technology and system security.
   - I spend a lot of time tinkering in my [home lab](/posts/2020/homelab/).
 - Writing something for this site when the mood hits me.
 Although it is much less frequent then previous years.
-Sorry about that, life is getting in the way.